-In the event of a later split, do you really want to see your child’s ex-partner going off into the sunset with your hard earned money?
+In the event of a later split, do you really want to see your child’s ex-partner going off into the sunset with your hard-earned money?

-Protecting your gift via a second charge
+How to protect your deposit gift via a second charge

-There is a problem however.
+There is a problem, however.

 When gifting a deposit towards a property purchase, the mortgage lender will ask you to confirm that the funds are a gift, you will not be living in the property, nor have any interest in the property.

 This flies in the face of your protecting your gift legally.

 There are mortgage lenders that will allow you as the gift donor to place a second charge on the property to protect your gifted funds.